List of civil parishes in Essex

 This is a list of civil parishes in the ceremonial county of Essex, England.
 There are 307 civil parishes.

-The former Thurrock Urban District, Benfleet Urban District, Chelmsford Municipal Borough, Harlow Urban District and Clacton Urban District are unparished.
-Parts of the former Basildon Urban District, Braintree and Bocking Urban District, Brentwood Urban District, Colchester Municipal Borough and Southend-on-Sea County Borough are also unparished.
+The former Thurrock Urban District, Benfleet Urban District, Harlow Urban District and Clacton Urban District are unparished.
+Parts of the former Basildon Urban District, Braintree and Bocking Urban District, Brentwood Urban District, Colchester Municipal Borough, Chelmsford Municipal Borough and Southend-on-Sea County Borough are also unparished.
 Population figures are not available for some of the smallest parishes.